MetallerTM/klassez/docs/source/intro_klassez.rst

 Regarding the development of the package, I would like to acknowledge Letizia Fiorucci for her contribution in the design and the implementation of several functions, and for the alpha-testing.
+I also wish to give my thanks to Massimo Lucci, who performed extensive testing of the functions for routine (and not!) applications.
+Many bugs were discovered and eliminated thanks to his efforts.

 ..
 [1]
    https://www.nmrglue.com/